Can Net Operating Losses Offset Capital Gains?

 Capital gains are divided into two categories: Long- and short-term gains.
 Short-term capital gains occur when you profit from an investment held for less than one year.
 Long-term capital gains, meanwhile, occur when profit from an investment is held for 12 months or longer.
 The distinction is important because tax treatment is different for long- and short-term capital gains.

 Short-term capital gains are taxed as ordinary income, which can be as high as 37 percent for the highest-earning taxpayers.
-Long-term capital gains are taxed at much more favorable rates, though.
+Long-term capital gains are taxed at more favorable rates, though.
 Long-term capital gains taxes are either 0, 15, or 20 percent, depending on your income and filing status.
 If your income is within these thresholds, you’ll fall into the 15 percent tax bracket for long-term capital gains:

 • Less than or equal to $445,850 for single filers